albatross7817/Ignition2015_week5/deliverables.md

 ##### Odin Project Routing Guide Questions:
 - What is the "Root" route?<br\>The "Root" route is an instruction inside the 'config/routes.rb' file which lets Rails know how and where to set up the application when it is used.
 It typically takes the form of a URL (Uniform Rersource Locator) that specifies a controller and action for Rails to map the route to.
 The 'root' route is the simplest and most important route in the 'routes.rb' file because it defines a starting point for the application once it is in use.<br\><br\>
 - What are the seven RESTful routes for a resource?<br\>The seven RESTful routes for a resource are (i) GET all the posts ("index" the posts); (ii) GET just one specific post ("show" one specific post); (iii) GET the page to create a new post (view the "new" post page); (iv) POST inputted data back to the server ("create" the post); (v) GET the page to edit an existing post (view the "edit" post page); (vi) PUT the inputted edit data back to the server so it can be updated ("update" the post); and (vii) DELETE a specific post ("destroy" the post).<br\><br\>
-- Which RESTful routes share the same URL but use different verbs?
+- Which RESTful routes share the same URL but use different verbs?<br\>There are only four different URL's for the seven RESTful routes ('GET', 'POST', 'PUT', and 'DELETE').
+Of these four, 'GET' is implemented using four different verbs: "index"; "show"; "new"; and "edit".
+From my answer to Question 2, we see that these correspond to RESTFUL routes (i), (ii), (iii), and (v), respectively.
+Thus, GET->"index" corresponds to retrieving all the posts; GET->"show" corresponds to retrieving a single post; GET->"new" corresponds to creating a new post; and GET ->"edit" corresponds to editing an existing post.<br\><br\>

 - How do you specify an ID or other variable in a route?
 - How can you easily write all seven RESTful routes in Rails?
 - What is the Rails helper method that creates the HTML for links?